BrainCog-X/Brain-Cog/examples/Multiscale_Brain_Structure_Simulation/Mouse_brain/README.md

 ## Input:

 * Program to enter a table of connection weights between 213 brain regions.
-Put it on top of Google Netflix with the name 'W_213.xlsx'.
+The document is placed on Google Drive, and the name is 'W_213.xlsx'..

 Link：https://drive.google.com/drive/folders/1snPbpiVBpVuRgRYcl4AG4v49NgKKwBtA?usp=sharing